-My two Rhodesian Ridgebacks, Ajax and Asha, are part of my family and an important part of my life.
+My two Rhodesian Ridgebacks are part of my family and an important part of my life.
 My commitment to caring for them includes providing high quality food that is appropriate to their needs.
 I have long searched for pet foods that meet the nutritional requirements of my dogs and satisfies their natural instincts for meat, but that don't contain ingredients and additives that I consider unhealthy and wouldn't include in my own diet.

 That's no easy task.